AIA/CES Registered Programs Offered by Vitro Architectural Glass

 Available on:

-The Benefits of Specifying Low-e CoatingsBack to Top
+Understanding Low-e CoatingsBack to Top

 Understanding Low-e Coatings provides an introduction to how high-performance architectural glass can significantly improve the energy efficiency of buildings while reducing their operating costs and carbon emissions.
 This course provides in-depth information about the solar energy spectrum and common glass performance measures, including the manufacturing processes for passive and solar control low-e coatings and how the energy, environmental, and economic benefits of low-e glass are quantified.